 “Website” means the EnronOnline website.

-INITIAL SERVICES
+INITIAL SERVICES AND LICENSE

 .

 Enron hereby agrees to provide to NGPL the services described in this Section 2 (the “Initial Services”) in order to enable NGPL to connect to EnronOnline and to utilize the Transaction Services, and NGPL agrees to pay the fees listed under “Initial Setup” on Schedule A hereto in return for the provision of such Initial Services, all in accordance with and subject to the terms and conditions of this Agreement.
 The Initial Services shall be provided by Enron on a commercially reasonable basis consistent with standards generally applicable in the relevant market and in a manner substantially similar to the manner in which Enron provides the same services to its affiliates or business units (if such services are provided to its affiliates or business units), provided, that the level of service to be provided to NGPL may differ in certain respects from the level of service provided to affiliates or business units of Enron as may be appropriate based on differences between the businesses of NGPL and such affiliates or business units or differences in the relationships between Enron and NGPL or such affiliates and business units (such as the quantity and quality of information regarding such entities and their businesses that is available to Enron.)
 In particular, Enron will: